 Question: What about other traditions?
 Do you claim that you have the "right" way of Wicca?

 Answer: No, we have A way, but not the only way.
+Our tradition is "right" for us, but it may not be "right" for you.

 Question: I've been involved in eclectic Wicca for a few years.
 How do you feel about bringing in different styles to rituals.

 Answer: We feel that consistency is important for the emotional satisfaction of our members.
 Each ritual has a part that is special for the occasion, but the outline remains consistent so it becomes known and familiar to all.
+Prior experience in eclectic Wicca or solitary Wicca would likely make it easier for someone to learn our tradition.

 Question: You use the word "Tradition."
 What does that mean?

 Answer: The word "Tradition" refers to one of several variations in our religion.
 Other religions use the word "denomination" to refer to variations in religious practice that are all the same overall religion.
-Like other religions, Wicca has several different traditions or denominations.
+Like other religions, Wicca has several related but different traditions or denominations.

 Question: Do you do skyclad rituals?